HabitWriter/Silly-Notes/journal.md

 ### 1/16/2024
 Need to implement the following:
-- Deletion and editing of subtopics (use a hamburger menu)
+- COMPLETE - Deletion and editing of subtopics (use a hamburger menu)
 - Adding, Deletion, and editing of topics (use a hamburger menu)
 - Crud for Projects, Design render and pin action in project mode
 - CRUD for Links